yesco/minisquel/README.md

 select int.a, b, a*int.b from int(1,10) a, int(1,10) b where a=b

+## Performance?
+- actually, not too bad!
+- 22MB of csv w 108K records take < 1s to scan!
+- 1000x1000 iterations <1s (1.4M "where"-evals)
+- opening/close same file 100,000 times (in nested loop) almost no overhead!

 ## Current Features
 - row by row processing
+- refer to columns by name or table.col
 - plain-text CSV/TAB-file querying
+- cross-product join (no JOIN ...
+ON)
-- NULL (as in undefined variable/column)
+- undefined/not present variables are NULL
+- NULL is always null if not set, LOL ("feature")
 - double as only numeric type (print %lg)
-- string as string type
+- string as "other type"
 - $lineno of generated out-lines
 - generic iterator/generator in from-clause
-- built in int iterator
+- built in INT iterator
 - no optimization
 - order of data in kept in result
 - (only?) nested loop evaluation
 - WHERE ...
 AND ...
 OR NOT ...
-- undefined variables/colum names used are considered null
-- NULL is always null if not set, LOL ("feature")
-- variable stats data used for aggregates
+- variable stats data used for aggregates:
 - COUNT(), SUM(), MIN(), MAX(), AVG(), DEV(),
+- log queries/statistics
 - aggregators only work on variables, not computed values: doesn't work (currently):